gernotstarke/cirQlizr/README.md

 * Line represents graphical connection of "from" (left) and "to" (right) Digit of a Pair.
 * Segment:
   * visually represents all Lines for one specific Digit (either left or right in a Pair).
-  * contains list of DigiNodes and determines their x/y positions on the drawing canvas.
+  * contains ordered list of DigiNodes
+  * determines their x/y positions on the drawing canvas.
   * has a position on drawing canvas
+  * has a Color
+  * might have a shape.
-  * has a shape (in the image above its rectangular, in more appealing visuals it should be an arc)
+     * In the image above its rectangular, in more appealing visuals it should be an arc.
+     * The shape determines the positions of the Segments' DigiNodes.
 * Line
   * corresponds to a Pair of Digits.
   * Start and end of the line are DigiNodes